Anton L.V. Avanceña, Ph.D.

 CORE Research Area: Health Economics and Outcomes Research

-Heng, JH*, Han, S, Park, C, Avanceña ALV.
+Heng JH, Han S, Park C, Avanceña ALV.
 Association between alcohol use disorder and hospital readmission rates and outcomes in cancer survivors: a population cohort study.
-J Natl Compr Canc Netw, in press
+J Natl Compr Canc Netw 2024;22(1):e237076.

-Avanceña ALV, Miller A, Canana N, Dula J, Cadrinho B, Maffiolo E. Achieving malaria testing and treatment targets for children under five in Mozambique: a cost-effective analysis.
+Avanceña ALV, Miller A, Canana N, Dula J, Cadrinho B, Maffioli E. Achieving malaria testing and treatment targets for children under five in Mozambique: a cost-effectiveness analysis.
 Malaria J 2022;21:320.

 Avanceña ALV, Kahn JG, Marseille E. The costs and health benefits of expanded access to MDMA-assisted therapy for chronic and severe PTSD in the US: a modeling study.
 Clinical Drug Investigation.
 2022;42(3):243-252. doi: 10.1007/s40261-022-01122-0